stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 * A command to copy between buffers.

-* The _vertex input stage_ of the pipeline to configure the structure of the vertex data.
+* The _vertex input_ pipeline stage to configure the structure of the vertex data in the shader.

 ---